gkrish19/SIAM-Chiplet-based-Scalable-In-Memory-Acceleration-with-Mesh-for-Deep-Neural-Networks/README.md

 A demo video is added to the repository to help users get started.
 A detailed user manual will be posted shortly.
 To run the NoC and NoP files you must enter the Interconnect folder through the terminal and type chmod+x booksim.
 To run the gui for DRAM use the final_gui.py within the VAMPIRE folder.
+First time user must make file for the vampire, ramulator, and the SIAM tool.

 The files are hosted in a dropbox folder shared via a link that can used to download the whole repository.
 This is done as larger fiels exist in the whole framework that limit the upload capabilities.